Advanced Programs

 Language Arts: AP Language, AP Literature, Senior Inquiry, Survey American Lit, Writing 121/122

-Science: STEM Physics, STEM Chemistry, AP Physics I, AP Physics C, AP Biology, AP Chemistry, AP Environmental Science
+Science: STEM Chemistry (class of 2023 or 2024 only), AP Physics I, AP Physics C, AP Biology, AP Chemistry, AP Environmental Science, Human Anatomy & Physiology

 Social Studies: AP US History, AP Economics, AP Psychology, AP World History, AP Government, Social Anthropology, Global Conflict/Modern Globalization

-World Languages: Spanish IV or Spanish V, French IV or V, Japanese IV or V (may earn credit for either level IV or V but not both)
+World Languages: Spanish IV or Spanish V, French IV or V, Japanese IV or V (may earn credit for either level IV or V but not both), passing the ELPA

 What classes offer honors designation (an “H” on the transcript)?